agarciadom/ipwebcam-gst/README.markdown

 This project includes `prepare-videochat.sh`, which does all these things, except for switching the recording device for your videochat application.
 It does open `pavucontrol` if it's not running, though.
 The script installs `v4l2loopback`, the GStreamer tools and the "good" plugins and `pavucontrol` if required, but you will have to install the [Android SDK](http://developer.android.com/sdk) by yourself.

 To use this script, simply run it with `./prepare-videochat.sh` and follow instructions.
-You may have to customize a few variables in the CUSTOMIZATION section before using it, though.
+You may have to customize a few variables in the CONFIGURATION section before using it, though.
 You can also use something like `./prepare-videochat.sh horizontal-flip` to flip the video horizontally, in case you might need it.

 Disclaimer: the script has only been tested in my local installation of Ubuntu 11.04 and on Arch Linux.
 I think it should work on most recent Debian-based distributions as well (and Debian, of course).
 If you need any help, drop me a direct message on Twitter at @antoniogado.